MJ Melendez Player Props: Royals vs. Athletics

 MJ Melendez At The Plate

-- Melendez is hitting .200 with seven doubles, a triple, three home runs and 11 walks.
+- Melendez has seven doubles, a triple, three home runs and 12 walks while batting .198.

-- Melendez is batting .350 with one homer during his last games and is on a five-game hitting streak.

-- Melendez has picked up an RBI in 24.1% of his games this season, with more than one RBI in 13.8% of his games.
-He has also plated three or more runs in one contest.
+- In seven games this season (23.3%), Melendez has picked up an RBI, and in four of those games (13.3%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.